Ajay-Embed/DataStructures-Algorithms/Fundamentals-of-OOP-using-C++/README.md

    C++ allows the programmer to derive a class from a base class.
 Additionally it also has a feature called "Dynamic Binding", which allows functions to be overridden at runtime.
 (Virtual Functions).

-This section aims to explain all the above principles of OOP practically in form of exemplary programs.